 In any case, do not copy or lose your authenticity in the process of evolving a unique identity for your brand.

-After your brand has successfully been created, the next thing you have to do is to create an online presence for your brand if you didn’t have one already.
+After your brand has successfully been created, the next thing is to create an online presence for your brand if you didn’t have one already.

 Ensure that your social media handles have the same names as your brand name, with the correct photographs, tags and other identity you want to be associated with your brand.

 Content is the hallmark of thought leadership.
-The ideas wrapped around your content are what makes you known, listened to and adored.
+The ideas wrapped around your content are what makes you known, listened to and accorded your well deserved respect.

-You cannot become a thought leader without creating content but you can create content without becoming a thought leader.
+You cannot become a thought leader without creating and sharing content but you can create content without becoming a thought leader.

-So as a thought leader, you have to be very intentional about the content you create.
+There’s a mindset about content creation for thought leadership.
+So as a thought leader, you have to be very intentional about content creation and storytelling.

 To get it right with content marketing as a thought leader, you have to create a content strategy that is in line with your goals and niche.

-Add your own narrative to the content in a way that your content gets distinguished from the crowd.
+Regardless of your industry, add your own narrative to the content in a way that your content gets you distinguished from the crowd.

 Share your Unique Ideas

-One of the ways to become an outstanding thought leader is to evolve ideas that are unique to you.
+One of the ways to become an outstanding thought leader is to evolve ideas that are unique to you, spread and share them with your audience.

 These are part of the hallmark of thought leadership.